 A lot of people have the opinion that social media is nothing but just a fad.
-Perhaps their belief comes from the fact that once-popular Myspace and Orkut have closed shops and also from the notion that not every social media platform can generate the kind of popularity earned by Facebook and Twitter over the years.
-Yet, many reasons support social media’s existence for a long time to come.
+Perhaps their belief comes from the fact that once-popular Myspace and Orkut have closed shops and from the notion that not every social media platform can generate the popularity earned by Facebook and Twitter over the years.
+Yet, many reasons have supported social media’s existence for a long time.
 Let us go through some of the reasons to get a better perspective.

 Why social media is here to stay

 Social media usage is on the rise: There has been a rapid growth in mobile technology, and at present, a large number of the global populace own mobile devices such as smartphones, tablets, phablets, and wearables not only to browse the internet but also to shop online and use social media platforms.

 According to a report by We Are Social, “Social media continues to grow apace around the world too, with active user accounts now equating to roughly 29% of the world’s population.”
 The report also states, “Monthly active user (MAU) figures for the most active social network in each country add up to almost 2.08 billion – a 12% increase since January 2014“.
 On the other hand, research conducted by GlobalWebIndex states that an average social media user spends as many as 2 hours and 25 minutes per day using various social media websites and apps to stay connected with the rest of the world.

 Social media keeps reinventing itself: New and emerging mobile technologies fuel social media channels’ growth and allow constant innovations.
 For instance, several social media platforms offer many interactive features that were unheard of years ago.
 These include but are not limited to – sharing buttons, like or favorite buttons, options to upload short video clips, face-time video calling on IM, geo-tagging services, advertising, and promotional services.